Are you looking for somewhere to bring your group? We offer a unique and inspirational space in a special location.

 “Wonderful location, accommodation, food and facilities.
 Everyone was lovely and most helpful” Werca’s Folk

-Halsway Manor is a stone’s throw away from many places of interest, including Dunster Castle, NT Selworthy Village, the West Somerset Steam Railway, Hestercombe Gardens, Coleridge Cottage.
+During your downtime if you want to explore outside the manor there are many places of local interest including – Dunster Castle, NT Selworthy Village, the West Somerset Steam Railway, Hestercombe Gardens, Coleridge Cottage.
 Exmoor is on our doorstep and the coast is just minutes away.
-It is also close to many places of interest to folk enthusiasts – including Watchet where Cecil Sharp collected many sea shanties, the ruins of the cottage where folklorist Ruth Tongue lived and the village where William Winter wrote down many fiddle tunes in the early 19th century.
+Folk enthusiasts might enjoy Watchet where Cecil Sharp collected many sea shanties, the ruins of the cottage where folklorist Ruth Tongue lived and the village where William Winter wrote down many fiddle tunes in the early 19th century.
 History is all around you with prehistoric sites on the Quantocks to fossil remains on the beach near Kilve.
-There is plenty to do all year round.
+There is plenty to do and inspire you all year round.

 We plan our programme a year ahead so please contact us well ahead of time to guarantee a booking.
 We have occasional gaps in the programme so we may be able to accommodate you at shorter notice so it is worth contacting us to explore what is possible.

 To find out more and discuss availability please read this partnership event guidance note and application form.